NYUAD-IM/Desert-Media-Art/WeeklySchedule.md

 - Run the [Prop-Maker example](https://learn.adafruit.com/adafruit-rp2040-prop-maker-feather/prop-maker-example) to test your work
     - Make sure to download the project bundle and copy the library and wav file to your board
     - Connect your components to the screw terminals on your Prop-Maker board using the small screwdrivers at the back of the IM Lab
+    - The servo connects to the servo header (make sure to observe the polarity!)

 <!--
         - Enable the external NeoPixel power and use ```EXTERNAL_NEOPIXELS``` to access the external NeoPixel strip